michaelpeng/goalswithfriends/README.md

 * users can comment on goals

 Division of Labor:
-* Michael: initial port from PokePortal Project
+* Michael: initial port from PokePortal Project, goal implementation
 * Nag: views and goal finetuning